 Mint will attract the good bugs and will deter the bad bugs.
 You can use mint in teas, salads, and desserts.

-Mint promotes healthy digestion, can relieve nausea and headaches, and is very helpful with respiratory disorders.
+Mint promotes healthy digestion, can relieve nausea and headaches and is very helpful for respiratory disorders.

-Where Can I Get Herbs for My Indoor Herb Garden?
+Where Can I Get Herbs to Grow Indoors ?

 There are four options here:

 Start from seeds – you can start all of the herbs above from seed.

 Some are easier than others to start.
 If you want to start from seeds, you will have to start thyme, rosemary, oregano, chives, mint and lemon balm during the growing season when the days are longer, and there is more available light.